You Will Need

 Step 11: Continue until you reach the back.

-Be careful once you get near the end so you don't slice completely through the back cover.
+Be careful once you get near the end so you don't slice the back cover.
 If you want, you can insert a piece of cardboard or backer board to keep yourself from cutting too far.

 Step 12: Clean up the cavity.